 Recently we were given the opportunity to have a chat with ServerFarm CEO Avner Papouchado.

-Given the breakneck pace of innovation in the data centre industry, there is no shortage of emerging trends, but Papouchado says the three biggest that are affecting today’s data centre are:
+Given the breakneck pace of innovation in the data center industry, there is no shortage of emerging trends, but Papouchado says the three biggest that are affecting today's data center are: